smiirl/smiirl-custom-samples/README.md

 And in JavaScript: [https://www.npmjs.com/package/@smiirl/smiirl-library-js](https://www.npmjs.com/package/@smiirl/smiirl-library-js)

 #### Shopify app
-Thanks to [Alumworks](https://apps.shopify.com/smiirl), you can display your sales data in real time without writing a single line of code.
-No shit.
+Thanks to [Alumworks](https://apps.shopify.com/smiirl), you can display your Shopify sales data in real time without writing a single line of code 💸
  [https://www.shopify.com/counter](https://www.shopify.com/counter)

 #### Prestashop module
 You can install it in your Prestashop back office to display your sales data in real time.
 [https://github.com/smiirl/prestashop-module](https://github.com/smiirl/prestashop-module)

+#### See link below to samples for YouTube or Facebook Ads.

 ## Counter Connection Options